lam206/dke_home_project/README.md

 ```
 Note: ```%s``` in the `FILTER` expressions is replaced with a pld in my code.

-With analysed the data and engineered two features with SQL, one based on tag mentions and one on user mentions.
+I analysed the data and engineered two features with SQL, one based on tag mentions and one on user mentions.
 I created the table TrainingData with the schema `(pld, tag_mention_feature value, user_mention_feature value, grund_truth label)`.
-I labelled left_leaning sites as `1` and right-leaning sites as `0`.
+I labelled left_leaning sites as `1` and right-leaning sites as `0` with the help of the script `src/main/python/label.py`.

 ## Trainig